 Training and Orientation

 All animal users are required to complete animal care training before commencing animal-based studies.
-This is a requirement of the Canadian Council on Animal Care and is overseen by the Animal Care Committee and the Animal Care Service.
+This is a requirement of the Canadian Council on Animal Care (CCAC) and is overseen by the Animal Care Committee, and Animal Care Service.

 The training program has three stages: